The Bankrate promise

 If you are overwhelmed by debt or feel like your debt is mounting, you are probably not alone.
 While many Americans managed to control their debt during the height of the pandemic in 2020, thanks in large part to stimulus payments, the tide has begun to turn.
 The Federal Reserve’s Quarterly Report on Household Debt and Credit shows that total household debt increased by 1.9 percent, or $286 billion, during the third quarter of 2021.
 Credit card balances alone increased by $17 billion as 2021 wound down.

 Is your debt controlling you?
 Credit counseling might help you get out of your financial funk, whether you’re mired in debt from medical bills, major home repairs, student loans or anything else—a credit counselor may be able to help.
 Credit counselors work at organizations that offer credit counseling services, review your financial situation by analyzing your household budget, credit reports and consumer debt in order to improve your financial situation.

-About one in four U.S. adults, which correlates to over 56 million Americans, indicated they would reach out to a professional non-profit credit counseling agency for help if they were having trouble, according to the 2019 financial literacy survey by the National Foundation for Credit Counseling (NFCC).
+About one in four U.S. adults indicated they would reach out to a professional nonprofit credit counseling agency for help if they were having trouble, according to the 2020 financial literacy survey by the National Foundation for Credit Counseling (NFCC).